GoogleCloudPlatform/webapp2/docs/guide/routing.rst

         webapp2.Route(r'/products/<product_id:\d+>', handler=ProductHandler, name='product'),
     ])

-The first argument in the routes above is a regex template, the second argument is the request handler to be used, and the third is a name used to build a URI for that route.
-We already know about :ref:`guide.handlers`, so let's explain the other two.
+The first argument in the routes above is a :ref:`regex template <guide.routing.the-regex-template>`, the `handler` argument is the :ref:`request handler <guide.handlers>` to be used, and the `name` argument third is a name used to
+:ref:`build a URI <guide.routing.building-uris>` for that route.

 Check :meth:`webapp2.Route.__init__` in the API reference for the parameters accepted by the ``Route`` constructor.
 We will explain some of them in details below.

+.. _guide.routing.the-regex-template:

 The regex template
 ~~~~~~~~~~~~~~~~~~